AlMan01/Snake_Game/README.md

 # Snake_Game
 Famous game "Snake" on Qt.

-The game is made by students of RAU (Alex Manukyan, Lilia Azatyan).
+The game is made by students of RAU (Alex Manukyan, Lilia Azatyan, Knarik Ordyan).

 https://github.com/AlMan01